PCC Online Master's Degree

 Student Learning Outcome 4: Students will be able to engage confidently as public intellectuals regarding the history and evolution of Western, Asian, and indigenous perspectives, remaining sensitive to the dangers of appropriation while also developing an appreciation for the potential of newly emerging hybridizations of these perspectives.

-To critique, evaluate, and apply transdisciplinary scholarship within or across the three available concentrations.
+To critique, evaluate, and apply transdisciplinary methods of scholarship.

 Student Learning Outcome 5: Students will demonstrate competence in transdisciplinary thinking by integrating content and frameworks from at least two disciplines to create scholarly products.